umontreal-simul/latticetester/NOTES.md

 ## Urgent work
 - Have examples (usage of most functions on a simple basis)
+  - One on lacunary indices
+  - One on basis/dual basis construction
 - Update the doc to be publishable
+  - Finish documentation on a few classes
+  - Re-read what has been done to fit with the pdf guide.
 - Choose a license
+- Implement upper bounds as in cohn and elkies

 ## New features
+- Implement the P_alpha calculation
 - Test current implementation for supported types combinations
 - Make sure everything that is advertised in the manual is implemented
 - Implement a test suite to look for bugs